Mifa celebrates its 50th anniversary! Read more >

 • Weldability

 But also strength, deformability, and surface condition are important elements.
-In the aerospace industry, aspects such as lightweight, safety, and cosmetic appearance, as well as consistent quality, are also extremely important.
+In the aerospace industry, weight, safety, and appearance is important in most cases.
+Consistency in quality is also important

 Alloy specifications